Responsible investment at Coller Capital

 In October 2018, we were delighted to receive the BVCA’s Responsible Investment Award.
 The rewards for our ESG efforts will be felt in the returns our funds make for our investors and the impact our investment has on the world in which we live.
 It is nonetheless pleasing when our ESG efforts are recognised in their own right.

 In 2019 the firm achieved climate neutral status for the last three years.
 Coller Capital had its direct and indirect emissions independently measured for the period 1st January 2018 to 31st December.
 3,333 tonnes of greenhouse gas emissions have been offset by investing in a climate protection project which supports regeneration of Brazil’s Cerrado savannah.

 Support for global responsible investment

 It is clear that responsible investment is an issue investors take seriously – a recent Coller Barometer found that one quarter of private equity investors around the world see ESG considerations as an essential component of a decision to commit to a new fund.
 The proportion is even higher in Europe, with over a third of LPs taking this view.

 Since we ourselves became PRI signatories in 2014, we have committed ourselves fully to implementing its guiding Principles.
-We were very pleased to have achieved an A+ rating for both the Strategy & Governance (2017, 2018, 2019 and 2020) and Indirect Private Equity modules in our latest PRI Assessment Report (2019).
+We are very pleased to have achieved an A+ rating for both the Strategy & Governance (2017, 2018, 2019 and 2020) and Indirect Private Equity modules in our last three PRI Assessment Reports (2018, 2019 and 2020).

 The PRI's six principles of responsible investment